RevenueHunt/docs/docs/reference/quiz-builder.md

 ***Wine*** - Displays the name of your current theme.

-**Font** - Shows a dropdown of avialble fonts.
+**Font** - Shows a dropdown of available fonts.
 Pick a font from the list to change it.

 **Question** - Opens a color menu that allows you to change the color of quiz questions.
 You can add a custom color by pasting the #number of the color (for example, #ecb3b3)